Menopause: understand what’s happening in your body and restore your balance

 The Roller Coaster Phase.

-Symptoms often begin long before your period stops completely.
-Mood swings, irregular cycles, and perhaps the first hot flashes.
+Symptoms can appear years before your period stops completely: irregular cycles, mood shifts, the first hot flashes.

-This is the ideal time to listen to your body, identify patterns, and start taking proactive care of yourself.
+This is the ideal time to start listening to your body, identifying patterns, and taking a proactive approach to your wellbeing.

 Menopause